How to Be Effective In Mindful Parenting

 Be mindful in the presence of others

 If you’re mindful in the presence of others, your attention will prompt other people to be just as attentive.
+Mindfulness can be contagious.
+The same holds true for calmness and content or stress and frustration.

 Benefits of mindful parenting

-Strengthens parent-child relationships
+Mindful parenting strengthens parent-child relationships

 Another study showed that this benefit may extend to the overall well-being of you and your family.
+This happens because you add your mindfulness training to an existing parenting program.
+You’re likely to enjoy a strengthened parent-child relationship.

-Enhances a child’s decision-making skills
+Mindful parenting enhances a child’s decision-making skills

 For kids, mindful parenting may help with social decision-making.
 There’s a link between decision-making and emotional regulation.

-May help reduce abuse
+Mindful parenting may help reduce abuse

-Mindful parenting may help reduce potential mistreatment such as physical abuse.
+Mindful parenting may help reduce potential mistreatment, such as physical abuse.

 study done in 2007 showed lower occurrences of child abuse among parents who practiced different mindfulness strategies.
+In addition, their parenting attitudes also improved, as well as child behavior issues.

 Other benefits of mindful parenting: